-- Innovation Increasing innovation and the efficiency of all available factors of production in areas such advancements in education enabling technology. - Inclusion Improving living standards and broadening the range of beneficiaries of economic development in areas such as access to education and opportunities for upskilling, tertiary education and school related (PreK12) education.
+- Innovation Increasing innovation and the efficiency of all available factors of production in areas such advancements in education enabling technology. - •Inclusion Improving living standards and broadening the range of beneficiaries of economic development in areas such as access to education and opportunities for upskilling, tertiary education and school related education.

 Alignment with the theme of 'Quality Education' is determined in the universe construction process.
 Only companies which have a minimum of 50% of their revenue aligned with the theme of 'Education' (or the Investment Manager projects that the total revenue will grow to at least a minimum of 50% in the near future) - are included in the investible universe.
-Since all companies within the portfolio align with the UN SDG of 'Quality Education', all companies included within the investible universe have a sustainable goal.